 A coming-of-age novel like no other; an atmospheric, imaginative, highly aesthetic portrayal of love, art and craftsmanship from the acclaimed author of Birth of a Bridge and Mend the Living.

 Always brilliant, executed in flowing, lyrical prose that had already reached the firmament in [Mend the Living] . . .
 De Kerangal finds fiction in reality; precise, technical vocabulary is imbued with rich imagination and meaning.
 And mastering trompe-l' il - isn't that the ideal metaphor for the work of a novelist? - Liberation

 The art of painting in perfect harmony with de Kerangal's writing; visual, flamboyant, assured . . . in perfect alignment with her subject - Telerama

 Intensely alive, encompassing both the technical and the poetic, emotion and cerebrality - Le Monde

 Maylis de Kerangal spent her childhood in Le Havre, France.
 Her novel, Birth of a Bridge, was the winner of the Prix Franz Hessel and Prix Medicis in 2010.
-Her novella Tangente vers l'est was the winner of the 2012 Prix Landerneau.
-In 2014, her fifth novel, Reparer les vivants, was published to wide acclaim, winning the Grand Prix RTL-Lire award and the student choice novel of the year from France Culture and Telerama.
+In 2014, her fifth novel, Mend the Living, was published to wide acclaim in France, winning the Grand Prix RTL-Lire award and the student choice novel of the year from France Culture and Telerama.
 In the UK, Mend the Living was longlisted for the Booker International Prize in 2016, and won the Wellcome Book Prize in 2017 - only the second novel and the first work in translation ever to do so.